 1. About this policy

-- providing access to, and sharing, AUSTRAC information to support domestic and international efforts to combat money laundering, terrorism-financing and other serious crimes;
+- to provide access to, and share, AUSTRAC information to support domestic and international efforts to combat ML/TF and other serious crimes;

-- providing advice and assistance in relation to AUSTRAC information to persons and agencies who are entitled or authorised to access AUSTRAC information;
+- to provide advice and assistance in relation to AUSTRAC information to persons and agencies who are entitled or authorised to access AUSTRAC information;

-- advising and assisting reporting entities in relation to their obligations under the AML/CTF Act, the regulations and the AML/CTF Rules;
+- to advise and assist reporting entities in relation to their obligations under the AML/CTF Act, the regulations and the AML/CTF Rules;

-The collection of personal information by AUSTRAC can be either direct or indirect.
+AUSTRAC collects this personal information directly and indirectly to fulfil these functions.
 Examples of how we may collect information directly from you include:

 - when you access and use our website and web-based channels;

 - when you call our contact centre to speak with one of our staff, or when you write to us about a query you have;